facile-it/paraunit/README.md

 ```

 ### PHAR
-If you prefer you can directly download the latest version in **PHAR format**, from the [lastest GitHub release page](https://github.com/facile-it/paraunit/releases/latest), starting from 0.7.3.
+If you prefer you can directly download the latest version in **PHAR format**, from the [latest GitHub release page](https://github.com/facile-it/paraunit/releases/latest), starting from 0.7.3.
 In this case, you need to replace `vendor/bin/paraunit` with `./paraunit.phar`.

 #### Verify the GPG signature
 All the Paraunit PHAR releases are signed with GPG.
 To verify the signature: